 As a result of BiCon 2003 insisting that proposals for the DMP come from BiCon sessions rather than individuals, that year saw the first 'Pre-DMP' session during the normal programming, so that proposals could be discussed in a relaxed way, possibly by amending them.
 Although that policy has never been repeated, the Pre-DMP has run every year since.
 If anyone is thinking of bringing anything to the DMP, attending it is highly recommended.

-Because not everyone is familiar with the word 'plenary', two recent years have called it the 'Decision Making Meeting'.
-Even if this continues, it'll probably still be known as the DMP for some years.
+Because not everyone is familiar with the word 'plenary', two recent years have called it the 'Decision Making Meeting', and it's since become known as 'BiCon Decides'.
+Even so, it may be referred to as the DMP for some years.

 The Guidelines